 The Pine Valley Mountains are less than an hour's drive north of St. George, and provide the forested backdrop to the little town of Pine Valley.
 The drive itself is beautiful, as you pass by a huge cinder cone and gorgeous Snow Canyon State Park.
 We felt lucky to have "stumbled" onto this wilderness, the second-largest in Utah because of the many trail and peak opportunities.
 It has the most diverse flora of any Utah mountain range, with ~ 1,000 species identified so far, and numerous meadows.
 We met a backpacker on a separate hike near Whipple Valley who said he had to go "two meadows over" for his first night.
 He was doing a loop trip using Summit Trail, which treks 35 miles between entry points at Whipple Valley and Forsyth trailhead, up and along highest Pine Valley Mountains ridge.

 The first mile wanders through large stands of mature Mountain Mahogany and Ponderosa Pines.
 Stream crossings over Forsyth Creek are easy, with low stream flow.
 This forest is so unique, because it has such a wide variety of trees.
 Tree dead fall on the first mile attests to destructive bark beetles that have plagued many forests throughout the west.
 At mile two, the trail steepens and follows Forsyth Creek as the canyon narrows.
-It climbs steadily for the next 4.5 miles to the peak; we ran into our first snow bank around 9,000 feet.
+It climbs steadily for the next 4.5 miles to the peak; we ran into our first snow bank around 9,000 feet in May.
 A spur trail heading north from Summit Trail takes you to the peak.
 The view of Southern Utah from the steep cliffs at this intersection is incredible.